onnx/onnx-docker/onnx-ecosystem/README.md

+# ONNX Inference Ecosystem Docker Container

-# About
+## About

 This tool enables new users to quickly get started working with model conversions and inference in the ONNX model format.

-After following the steps below, you will launch a pre-configured Jupyter Notebook environment and explore starter scripts for model conversion from various frameworks (i.e. Caffe, CoreML, Keras) to the ONNX format, using [ONNX Runtime](https://aka.ms/onnxruntime) for inference.
+By following the steps below, you will launch a pre-configured Jupyter Notebook environment and explore starter scripts for model conversion from various frameworks (i.e. Caffe, CoreML, Keras) to the ONNX format, using [ONNX Runtime](https://aka.ms/onnxruntime) for inference.

 You can use a prebuilt image of this Docker container on [DockerHub](https://hub.docker.com/r/microsoft/).

+## Supported Framework -> ONNX converters
+- CoreML
+- Keras
+- SciKitLearn
+- Tensorflow
+- PyTorch
+- XGBoost
+- LibSVM
+- LightGBM
+- CNTK
+- Caffe (v1)

-# Usage
+## Usage

 1. Ensure that you have Docker installed, or are using Docker for Linux containers if on Windows.